hehu80/bitbackup-sh/README.md

 # Bitbackup

 ## Description
-This bash script will download all of your Git repositories from a Bitbucket workspace.
+This Bash script will download all of your Git repositories from a Bitbucket workspace.
-If a repository does not exist locally the repo will be cloned to the target directory.
-If a repository already exists locally, `git remote update` will be run.
+If a repository does not exist locally, the repo will be downloaded to the target directory.
+If a repository already exists locally, `git remote update` will be executed.

 ## Usage